The Otesaga Hotel

 The Otesaga Hotel or Otesage Resort Hotel is a historic hotel located in the Village of Cooperstown, New York on Lake Street (NY-80).
 It was built in 1909 in the Federal style.
-The hotel is a contributing building to the Cooperstown Historic District on the Southern shore of Lake Otsego in Cooperstown, New York.
+The hotel is a contributing building to the Cooperstown Historic District on the Southern shore of Lake Otsego in Cooperstown.
 It has been selected by the National Trust for Historic Preservation as a member of the Historic Hotels of America.

-The hotel opens each year in mid April and closes after Thanksgiving.
+The hotel is open year-round.
 It has 135 rooms and occupies 700 feet of Otsego Lake shore.
-The Otesaga also has two restaurants and features an 18-hole golf course that was also established in 1909.
+The Otesaga also has two restaurants and features an 18-hole golf course which was also established in 1909.

-The hotel was designed by architect Percy Griffin, and built by Stephen Carlton Clark and his brother Edward Severin Clark.
-The hotel's architectural style has been described as both Federal and Neo-Georgian.
+The hotel's designer was architect Percy Griffin and it was built by Stephen Carlton Clark and his brother Edward Severin Clark.
+The hotel's architectural style has been said to be both Federal and Neo-Georgian.
 The front of the building has a portico supported by eight 30-foot wooden columns.
 The kitchen was originally furnished in 1909 by Duparquet, Huot & Moneuse.

-The hotel has a reputation for being haunted, and was featured in an episode of the television show, "Ghost Hunters" which originally aired on August 25, 2010.
+The hotel has a reputation for being haunted and was featured in an episode of the television show, "Ghost Hunters" which originally aired on August 25, 2010.